buehler/mse-project-thesis-2/sections/07_appendix.md

 \newpage

-# Appendix A: Installation and Usage of the Mesh on Kubernetes {.unnumbered}
+# Appendix A: Installation and Usage of the Mesh on Kubernetes {#sec:install-demo-app .unnumbered}

 TODO: describe how the operator is installed in Kubernetes and how one can use the mesh